Key Takeaways

 • Makes Syrtis Major and other dark features more prominent

-• Most useful Mars filter
+• The most useful Mars filter

 2. Orange Filter (#21):